The Secret: Suster Ngesot Urban Legend

-The Secret: Suster Ngesot Urban Legend is an Indonesian horror film released in 2019.
+The Secret: Suster Ngesot Urban Legend is a 2018 Indonesian horror film released in 2019.
 The film was directed by Arie Azis, and stars Nagita Slavina, Marshanda, Kanaya Gleadys, and Raffi Ahmad.
 The film is a complete and continuing story of the novel of the same name released on February 9, 2018.
 Utopia's song 'Antara Ada dan Tiada' was chosen as the soundtrack for the film, and was sung by Nagita Slavina and Marshanda.

-The film was released on April 26, 2018.

 Plot

-Returning from studying in Melbourne, Australia, Kanaya (Nagita Slavina) is surprised to find out that her father (Roy Marten) has married a woman named Sofie (Tyas Mirasih) 2 months prior of her return.
-Sofie turns out to be the same age as Kanaya as well.
-She decides to leave, but soon has an accident that results in being taken to a haunted hospital for treatment.
-From there, Kanaya begins to be terrorized by Suster Ngesot.
-With the onset of family conflicts and the terror of Suster Ngesot, Kanaya becomes depressed..
+Returning from her studies in Melbourne, Australia, Kanaya (Nagita Slavina) is surprised to discover that her father (Roy Marten) married a woman named Sofie (Tyas Mirasih) two months before her return.
+To her shock, Sofie is the same age as Kanaya.
+She decides to leave, but soon has an accident that results in her being taken to a haunted hospital for treatment.
+There, Kanaya begins to be terrorized by Suster Ngesot.
+As family conflicts arise alongside the terror from Suster Ngesot, Kanaya becomes increasingly depressed.